Top 10 Brilliant Customer Retention Strategies

-- Data from Marketing Wizdom found that an average business loses 20% of customers annually due to unfriendly relationships.
+- Data from Marketing Wisdom found that an average business loses 20% of customers annually due to unfriendly relationships.

-Loyal customers: the ones who are regular to a business.
+1. Loyal Customers: the ones who are regular to a business.

-Normal customers: the ones who just come, buy and leave.
+2. Normal Customers: the ones who just come, buy and leave.

 Hence, your prime focus must be to convert a normal customer into a loyal one.
 But before that, understanding the retention meaning is crucial.